Soojin-C/final-project-AIT/README.md

-The content below is an example project proposal / requirements document.
-Replace the text below the lines marked "__TODO__" with details specific to your project.
-Remove the "TODO" lines.

-(__TODO__: your project name_)

 # Note Keeper

 ## Overview

-(__TODO__: a brief one or two paragraph, high-level description of your project_)

 Have lots of ideas and things to do but can't find a simple solution to organize them?
 Have all the options that you've tried so far been either only well suited for only task control/notetaking or neither?
 Want to find an easy and clean solution?